duongvituan/godot-sprite-shader/README.md

 ## Install and use

-Watch tutorial vide: update late
+Watch tutorial video: update late

 ### Installation